exasol/release-droid/doc/design.md

 Needs: impl, utest

-### GR Provides Deliverables Information
+### Repository Provides Deliverables Information
-`dsn~gr-provides-deliverables-information~1`
+`dsn~repository-provides-deliverables-information~1`

-GR provides a list of key-value pairs containing information in format `deliverable name - deliverable path` where a path is a path from project's root to the deliverable file.
+Repository provides a list of key-value pairs containing information in format `deliverable name - deliverable path` where a path is a path from project's root to the deliverable file.

 Covers: